Paris in the Pacific: Bonjour! New Caledonia

-In a moment of frugality, I ended up forgoing the bike rental after finding out the price was a good deal higher than I’d been told.
-The main village I wanted to visit was Vao and the sign said it was only three kilometers away, an easy walk.
+In a moment of frugality, I elected to forgo the bike rental when I found out the price was a good deal higher than I expected.
+The main village I wanted to visit was Vao and the sign said it was only three kilometers away.

-As I followed the path toward the shore to see the statue, I was passed by what had to be the entire population of the island (about 50 people) engaged in what seemed to be a walking church service.
+As I followed the path toward the shore to see the statue, I was passed by what had to be the entire population of the island (about 50 people) engaged in some kind of walking church service.
 They were led by a man who was giving a sermon into a handheld loudspeaker and walking in sync while chanting verses.

 They were walking from the statue of Christ to the island’s only church in the village of Vao.
 It was quite a sight to see after not seeing another soul for my first hour or so on what was starting to seem like a deserted island.

 One of the first things I learned about Ile des Pins was that just because an area on the map has a name, doesn’t make it a town.
 Vao appeared to be the main town on the island so I assumed there would be a few lunch options on the area.

 I was wrong.
 The only buildings in the small village were modest homes, huts, the church, and a single-room (each) post office, hospital and town hall.